 Embrace Your Spirit of Adventure

-Adventure into an awe-inspiring experience with an excursion to Horizontal Falls (Garaanngaddim).
+Adventure into an awe-inspiring experience with an excursion to Horizontal Falls / Garaan-ngaddim.
 In the turquoise water of Talbot Bay, the fast-moving tidal current squeezes through two narrow gorges of the McLarty Range, pushing the water into rapid-like formations, which rush through the twin gaps producing the Falls.
-Depart from Broome on a seaplane flight straight to the heart of Horizontal Falls.
+Depart from Broome on a seaplane flight straight over the heart of Horizontal Falls.

-On return, connect with 50,000 years of living culture through an authentic Aboriginal experience.
-Go on a guided tour, discover ancient rock art, and hear Dreamtime stories.
-Mabu Buru Tours in Broome is the town’s first and only Aboriginal corroboree experience on Yawuru Country
+On return, connect with 50,000 years of continuous living culture through an authentic Aboriginal experience.
+Go on a guided tour, discover ancient rock art, and hear ancient stories.
+Mabu Buru Tours in Broome is the town’s first and only Aboriginal corroboree experience in Yawuru Country.

 As the sun begins to dip below the horizon, take flight over the tidal flats with a sunset hovercraft tour with Broome Hovercraft Eco Adventure Tours.
 The vibrant hues of the sunset make for a breathtaking display.
 Informed guides will regale you with captivating stories about the area’s history and cultural significance, and the hovercraft’s versatility allows you to explore shallow waters and witness the stunning natural beauty of Roebuck Bay from a new perspective.